GlassBeats/GlassBeatstation/README.md

 This is a constructed interface for looping, sequencing, and sampling in realtime.
 It uses, at a bare minimum, sooperlooper and open-stage control with a custom GUI.
 It can be used with a physical launchpad or the emulated version on open-stage control.
-I recommend using ardour for multitrack recording and carla or another plugin host for effects.
+I recommend using ardour for multitrack recording or carla/nother plugin host for effects.

-also big thanks to the project https://github.com/FMMT666/launchpad.py - for determining the errors in the launchpad documentation!
+also thanks to the project https://github.com/FMMT666/launchpad.py - for determining the errors in the launchpad documentation!